splunk/conf19-sdc-workshop/README.md

 1. Create a folder on your computer for the project files.

-2. At the command line, navigate to the folder and run the following command to clone the `conf19-scp-workshop` repo:
+2. At the command line, navigate to the folder and run the following command to clone this repo:

     ```
     $ git clone https://github.com/splunk/conf19-scp-workshop